-Regular soft drinks have sugar, which adds calories to your diet.
-Sugary drinks also
+Regular soft drinks have sugar and that adds calories to your diet.
+The sugar in sugary

-raise insulin levels.
-This causes you to put on more visceral fat.
-This is fat that
+drinks also raise insulin levels.
+This causes you to put on more fat around your middle.

-is deep inside, around the stomach and other organs.
-Too much visceral fat can raise
+This is called visceral fat.
+It's deep inside, around the stomach and other organs.

 When insulin is high after a sugary drink, it may increase your hunger.
 That hunger